External Source integration use case: Converting Feedback Between Types Using External Sources

 From the Project Homepage:

-- Click the Bug Reports
+- Click into the Issue ticket

 - If necessary, click the Switch to Advanced View button (top right corner)